zhaoqianbiao/zhaoqianbiao/README.md

 ### 🩷Loving coding, photography, cycling, and cooking.

-### 🎯Aiming to learn CS in the US, intended universities: CMU, UWM, UIUC, UNC
+### 🎯Aiming to learn CS in the US, intended universities: CMU, UWM, UIUC, UNC.
+Intending subfields include cybersecurity, software engineering, and human-computer interaction.

 ### 📱You are welcomed to contact and discuss with me: wechat: QuincyZ567